h01ger/piuparts/README.txt

 You can specify several custom scripts to be run inside piuparts.
 You have to store them in a directory and give it as argument to
 piuparts: '--scriptsdir=/dir/with/the/scripts'
+This option can be given multiple times.
+The scripts from all directories will be merged together (and later ones may overwrite earlier scripts with the same filename).

 The script prefix determines in which step it is executed.
 You can run several scripts in every step, they are run in